 Posts > Categories, and click on one category, you’ll see this interface:

-There, you can enter an Introductory Headline and Introductory Content.
+There, you can enter an Archive Title and Archive Content.
 And then, automatically, Thesis will pull that content to the top of that category page.

 If you don’t use Thesis, you can either mess around with WordPress conditional tags, hire a developer, create custom category page templates, or just buy Thesis now.